orkhossain/orkhossain/README.md

 - 👋 Hi, I’m @orkhossain
 - 👀 I’m interested in Artifical Intelligence
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on an app I am working
+- 💞️ I’m looking to collaborate on an website I am working
 - 📫 How to reach me https://www.linkedin.com/in/ork-hossain-muntaqin-10423b167/

 <!---